AlexKreuch/JackTheGiant/README.txt

 <note date=06/24/2019>
-In the video-tutorials, they use Application.loadLevel, but this method is depreciated.
+In the video-tutorials, they use Application.LoadLevel, but this method is depreciated.
+I used SceneManager.LoadScene instead.
 </note>